 The Tonalibus tagline highlights its core: Anchored Harmony and Tonalities.
 The catalogue of anchored tonalities is the practical side of this.
 The theoretical part you find in the concepts of harmony, presented mainly in the five-part course series Harmonic and Tonality Fundamentals.
 Initially the Tonalibus catalogue included around forty tonalities.
-Since then, the catalogue has expanded to eighty distinct anchored tonalities with seven, six, five, or in one case merely four pitches per octave.
+Since then, the catalogue has expanded to over ninety distinct anchored tonalities with seven, six, five, or in one case (and a progression) merely four pitches per octave.

 Harmonically anchored tonalities generally include in their scale both the quint as well as the quart, also known as the perfect fifth and perfect fourth.
 The quint represents the progressive and the quart the regressive anchor.
 Further though, there is also a considerable number of tonalities that qualify as harmonically anchored, which include only one or the other of these two pitches, mostly the quint.

 Heptatonalities designate seven-tone scales, hexatonalities six-tone scales, and pentatonalities five-tone scales.
 One exceptional tonality shown with the pentatonalities is a tetratonality with but four pitches to its octave.
 Beyond the names of the regular diatonic scales, Tonalibus took the liberty to follow its own naming convention.
 In addition though, also other tonality names in use are shown.